 The causality question is worth reflecting on because it takes more than Pisaster’s trophic influences to order the intertidal.
 Familiar patterns of distribution and abundance result from the interplay of upwelling, physical disturbance, settlement dynamics, temperature, acidification, and keystone trophic effects.
 So if you think we have a clean natural experiment going on here, think again.
-The thing about natural experiments is, they have a lot of uncontrolled variables.
+The thing about natural experiments is they have a lot of uncontrolled variables.

 Any conclusions I might draw about effects of starfish loss would be open to interpretation.
-So instead of stumbling around on the slippery Urospora-covered rocks of causality, I’ll settle for showing a few comparative photos from one of my home beaches.
+So instead of stumbling around on the slippery algae-covered rocks of causality, I’ll settle for showing a few comparative photos from one of my home beaches.
 If we see any changes, we’ll have to be content not knowing the underlying causes.

 Here the view is out to sea.
 The morning sun is behind and over my left shoulder making for glare if it’s cloudy (2013) and shadows if it’s sunny (2016).
 The kelp you see in the foreground in 2013 is Laminaria sinclairii.

-For me, the whole idea of looking for changes after the loss of a major predator like Pisaster comes from Robert Paine’s work.
-His foundational Pisaster removal experiments in the 1960s helped him pioneer the keystone species concept.
+For me, the idea of looking for changes after the loss of a major predator like Pisaster comes from Robert Paine’s work.
+His foundational removal experiments in the 1960s helped him pioneer the keystone species concept.
 The best celebration of Paine and the keystone species concept I know of is this short animation.
 I first saw it at the 2015 Ecological Society of America meeting in Baltimore.
 It was also the only time I met Paine.